Questions the Bankruptcy Trustee May Ask at The Meeting of Creditors

 Although it may seem like a lot of questions, the bankruptcy trustee will only ask questions applicable to your case.
 In preparing for the meeting of creditors, it is important to remember that the bankruptcy hearing is not a trial.
 You know the facts of your case, and it is unlikely you will be asked something you cannot answer.
 Moreover, your bankruptcy lawyer will be there with you.
 Simply answer the questions as accurately and fully as possible, and you should have no problems.

-Philadelphia Bankruptcy Attorney is published by Harborstone Law.
-Harborstone Law represents clients in bankruptcy and debt relief cases throughout Philadelphia and the surrounding Pennsylvania counties.
+Philadelphia Bankruptcy Attorney is published by Harborstone Law LLP.
+Harborstone Law represents clients in debt matters in the greater Philadelphia area and throughout Pennsylvania

 questions?
 Call our office at 215-248-0989